jakeloggins/Clod-MQTT-standard/README.md

 Clod MQTT Standard
 ==================

 An MQTT standard is just a way to format topics so that users and devices can understand each other.
 Development around IoT, and espressif chips in particular, is constantly changing.
-The Clod MQTT Standard is designed to display information intuitively for users and allow multiple languages to understand it.
+Since Clod is a disorganized mess of other great open source software projects, the Clod MQTT Standard is designed to display information intuitively for users and allow multiple languages to understand it.

 * Intutive when viewed in a continuous output stream